Abstract

 Mouse in vivo experiments were approved by the Office for Consumer Protection of Thuringia (TV-Number: UKJ-19-028 and UKJ-22-023).

-All mice were anesthetized with 2% isoflurane before intranasal infection with S. aureus USA300 (1x108 CFU/ml) per mouse.
+All mice were anesthetized with 2% isoflurane before intranasal infection with S. aureus USA300 (1×108 CFU/20µl) per mouse.
 After 24 hours, the mice were weighed and scored as previously described (Hornung et al., 2023).
-Infected Tercko/ko mice were grouped into different degrees of severity based on their clinical score, fatal outcome of the disease (fatal) and the presence of bacteria in organs other than the lung (systemic infection).
-The mice were sacrificed via injection of an overdose of xylazine/ketamine and bleeding of axillary artery.
+Infected Tercko/ko mice were grouped into different degrees of severity based on their clinical score, fatal outcome of the disease (fatal) and the presence of bacteria in organs other than the lung (systemic infection) for the indicated analysis.
+Mice with fatal infections were excluded from subsequent analyses, with only their final scores being reported.
+The mice were sacrificed via injection of an overdose of xylazine/ketamine and bleeding of axillary artery after 24 hpi.
 BAL was collected by instillation and subsequent retrieval of PBS into the lungs.
-Blood and organs were collected.
-The organs were stored at -80°C until further usage.
-Mice cohorts were not blinded to those performing the experiments.
+Serum and organs were collected.
+Bacterial load in the BAL, kidney and liver was determined by plating of serially diluted sample as described above.
+For this organs were previously homogenized in the appropriate volume of PBS.
+Gene expression was analyzed in the right superior lung lobe.
+Lobes were therefore homogenized in the appropriate amount of TriZol LS reagent (Thermo Fisher Scientific, Waltham, MA, US) prior to RNA extraction.
+The left lung lobe was embedded into Tissue Tek O.C.T. (science services, Munich, Germany) and stored at −80°C until further processing for histological analysis.
+Cytokine measurements were performed using the right inferior lung lobe.
+Lobes were previously homogenized in the appropriate volume of PBS.
+Remaining organs were stored at −80°C until further usage.

 Telomere length measurement